aeecleclair/Hyperion/README.md

 > pip freeze | xargs pip uninstall -y
 > ```

+## Linting and formating

+To lint and format, we currently use `Ruff`.
+We also use `Mypy` for the type checking.

+Before each PR or git push you will need to run `ruff check . --fix` in order to format/lint your code and `mypy .` in order to verify that there is no type mismatch.

 ## Complete the dotenv (`.env`)

 > Hyperion settings are documented in [app/core/config.py](./app/core/config.py).